82magnolia/n_imagenet/README.md

 ## Downloading N-ImageNet
 To download N-ImageNet, please use the following [DropBox link](https://www.dropbox.com/sh/47we7z2gff5barh/AADU4GyWnzLFzMzBDjLP00baa?dl=0).
+**Note:** We are having a temporal problem with DropBox right now.
+We expect to fix the issue within five business days.
+Sorry for the inconvenience.
 Once you go to the DropBox folder, there will be two .7z files: N_ImageNet.7z (original N-ImageNet train/val set) and N_ImageNet_cam.7z (N-ImageNet variants recorded under diverse camera motion and illumination).
 As the file sizes are large, it may take up to 1 day to download the entire N-ImageNet dataset.
 If the download is too slow, we also provide an option to share the DropBox folder once you fill out the following questionaire: [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSehK79GEtkyqKLTcrzD_MAOpEo6oL-zHBT32CcOvz1KjzsfIA/viewform?usp=sf_link).